Table of Contents

 Key Highlights | Details |

-Vehicle Trade-in Requirements | Vehicle must be less than 25 years old EPA-rated fuel efficiency less than 18 mpg Vehicle must be in drivable condition Vehicle must be scrapped |
+EPA-rated fuel efficiency less than 18 mpg Vehicle must be in drivable condition Vehicle must be scrapped |

-Incentives for New Car Purchases | Up to $4,500 credit for new vehicle purchase New vehicle must have EPA-rated fuel efficiency of more than 22 mpg More complex rules for trucks based on light-duty and heavy-duty models |
+New vehicle must have EPA-rated fuel efficiency of more than 22 mpg More complex rules for trucks based on light-duty and heavy-duty models |

-Program Administration | Administered by the National Highway Traffic Safety Administration (NHTSA) Car dealers submitted required information on behalf of qualified buyers |
+Program Administration | Administered by the National Highway Traffic Safety Administration (NHTSA)

 The Cash for Clunkers program aimed to boost the economy and lower pollution by getting people to trade in old cars for new, green ones.
 It had a big effect on buying habits and the car industry.
 It offered a financial push for people to upgrade their cars and helped with the overall economic recovery.